morganthomas/nixos/README.md

 * Create a VM with your desired settings.
 * Add the virtual disk image file contained in the Apricorn key to the VM as a virtual hard drive.
 Reference it by label in configuration.nix.
 It does not work to add the Apricon key as a USB device.
 NixOS is not able to see it when it is added that way.

-Steps for creating a NixOS instance on a VirtualBox VM or bare metal with BIOS support:
+Steps for creating a NixOS instance on a VirtualBox VM or bare metal PC:

 * Download a NixOS installer ISO image.
 Boot the machine into it.
-* Use `fdisk` or `parted` to create a single partition in the virtual hard drive.
-Format it as ext4 using `mkfs.ext4`.
+* Use `fdisk` or `parted` to create a single partition in the virtual hard drive (for legacy BIOS) or two partitions including a 512MB FAT32 boot partition (for UEFI).
+Format the main partition as ext4 using `mkfs.ext4`.
 * Mount it on `/mnt`.
 * Generate configuration, install, and reboot:
 ```bash